kamidev/survey_api/README.md

 curl https://localhost:4000/api/answers -k
 ```

-For a clean installation, both surveys and answers should return `{"data":[]}`.
-If the database already has some content, more JSON data is returned.
+After a clean installation, both endpoints return `{"data":[]}`.
+If the database already has some content, some JSON data will be returned.

 You can also check the API using your browser.
 Note!
 It may be necessary to make a browser security exception for Elixir's self-certified SSL certificates.